JcZou/Micro-XRCE-DDS-Client/README.md

 ## 2、How to Enable Micro-XRCE_DDS-Client

-Enable Micro-XRCE_DDS-Client package in menuconfig at the belowing path:
+Enable Micro-XRCE-DDS-Client package in menuconfig at the belowing path:

 ```
 RT-Thread online packages
     tools packages --->
-        [*] Micro-XRCE_DDS-Client
+        [*] Micro-XRCE-DDS-Client
 ```

 > To enable examples, add `MICRO_XRCE_DDS_CLIENT_USING_EXAMPLE` in rtconfig.h